score-json/inc_nlohmann_json/TSF/trustable/statements/JLS-08.md

       description: "Definition of Assumptions as part of the methodology"
 ---

-Each leaf node in the Trustable Graph, which is not a Assumptions-of-Use (AoU), is scored either based on an SME review alone or on a combination of an SME review and an automatic validation function.
+Each leaf node in the Trustable Graph, which is not an Assumptions-of-Use (AoU), is scored either based on an SME review alone or on a combination of an SME review and an automatic validator.